JEMeyer/stablediffusion-fastapi-multigpu/README.md

 ### Docker Run

 The container accepts an environment variable `MODEL_NAME` which will default to `stabilityai/sdxl-turbo`.
-You can swap out this with any other model that works with the Diffusion pipelines StableDiffusionPipeline and StableDiffusionImg2ImgPipeline.
+You can swap out this with any other model that works with the Diffusion pipelines AutoPipelineForText2Image and AutoPipelineForImage2Image.

 Ports and gpus are configured with standard docker flags.